 Executive presence is something most people can’t put their finger on.
 How do they do it?

 People with executive presence are great leaders and get promoted easily.
 They garner respect and are considered highly credible.
 They make complex concepts easy to understand, and they’re enjoyable to engage with.
 They get people to like them easily.

 They’re engaging and compelling public speakers.
+They’re highly influential in all arenas.
 Were they born this way?
 Not likely.
 Most incredible communicators have learned and practiced the techniques necessary to being charismatic and having that certain je ne sais quoi that people with executive presence display.

 Executive presence is a skill, not a gift.

 Do not despair; executive presence is not something you must be born with; it can be learned and mastered.
 Here’s how:

 - Be open.
 Be aware of the people around you and quickly decipher their mood.

 - Listen to folks when they speak.
 Fight the urge to speak, and when listening, don’t think about what you’re going to say next.

 - Respond to people using warmth, humor, kindness, and strength.
 In other words, make them feel good.